Seal of Biliteracy: Purpose

 Currently, Hawaiʻi’s requirements to demonstrate ʻōlelo Hawaiʻi and English language proﬁciency, score requirements for Advanced Placement (AP) and International Baccalaureate (IB), and scores requirements on the Department-approved language assessments are aligned to other states’ requirements for the Seal of Biliteracy.

 Since Seal of Biliteracy requirements vary from state to state (or in some instances, by school districts), please contact us at email@example.com, so we may research your particular situations.

 Which states have adopted or oﬀer the Seal of Biliteracy?

-I’ve been accepted to the University of Hawaii in Fall 2018.
-How will the College of Languages, Linguistics, and Literature at the University of Hawaii recognize HIDOE’s Seal of Biliteracy?
+I’ve been accepted to the University of Hawai‘i at Mānoa (UHM).
+How will the College of Arts, Languages & Letters at UHM recognize the Department’s Seal of Biliteracy?